Exploring the quasar disc-wind-jet connection with LoTSS and SDSS: Discussion

 \subsubsection{Black Hole Mass Dependence}

 There has been much attention paid to the connection between black hole mass and radio loudness.
 For example, \cite{mcldich} found that a black hole mass of \(M_{\textrm{BH}}> 10^9 \textrm{M}_{\odot}\) is needed to produce a powerful RL quasar, and both \cite{lacyradiobhmrel} and \cite{best2005mass} find a strong positive correlation between black hole mass and radio emission. \cite{McJarvisLumMassRel} also find that RL quasars are host to more massive black holes than RQ quasars.
-More recently, \cite{mighteeimogen} find, in AGN more generally, a black hole mass of \(M_{\textrm{BH}}> 10^{7.8} \textrm{M}_{\odot}\) is needed to launch and sustain a radio jet with mechanical power greater than the overall radiative output of the AGN, while \cite{Macfarlane2021} find a typical jet power that increases with the black hole mass in SDSS quasars. \cite{sabater} also find using cross-matched SDSS DR7 and LoTSS DR1 data that radio AGN activity shows a strong positive correlation with black hole mass.
-The general consensus is that one might expect to find more jetted quasars at higher black hole masses, and our results support the hypothesis.
+More recently, \cite{mighteeimogen} find in AGN generally, a black hole mass of \(M_{\textrm{BH}}> 10^{7.8} \textrm{M}_{\odot}\) is needed to launch and sustain a radio jet with mechanical power greater than the overall radiative output of the AGN, while \cite{Macfarlane2021} find a typical jet power that increases with the black hole mass in SDSS quasars. \cite{sabater} also find using cross-matched SDSS DR7 and LoTSS DR1 data that activity in the general radio AGN population (i.e. not limited to quasars) shows a strong positive correlation with black hole mass.
+The general consensus is that one might expect to find more jetted AGN at higher black hole masses, and our results support the hypothesis for quasars.

 However, \cite{bohan2} finds no connection between jet activity and black hole mass for the majority of their sample of SDSS DR16 quasars, apart from with the top 20 per cent most massive black holes.
 We too see this in our results, as there is no significant increase up to \(\textrm{M}_{\textrm{BH}} \approx 10^{9.1} \textrm{M}_{\odot}\), which is approximately the 80th mass percentile in our sample.
 However, the trend is not universal.
 The radio luminosity defined sample instead shows a general increase with black hole mass across the entire mass range.
 Furthermore, as seen in Fig. \ref{fig:2params}, the increase in RL fraction is less pronounced for sources in the highest $\lambda_{\textrm{Edd}}$ bin.
 The fact that BH mass trends change with Eddington fraction, and vice versa, highlights once again the importance of considering them in combination when trying to understand the nature of quasar jet launching.
 To summarise, it is clear that regardless of the Eddington fraction, high black hole masses ($M_{\textrm{BH}} > 10^9\textrm{M}_{\odot}$) drive a high RL fraction, consistent with previous findings of a black hole mass dependence on jet launching.
 The inverse is also true: a high Eddington fraction ($\lambda_{\textrm{Edd}}\gtrsim0.1$) is associated with a high RL fraction, independent of black hole mass.